Dogma-Project/dogma-meta-core-js/README.md

 ## About package

 This package is a part of **Dogma Meta** Application, which is currently in active development.
-"Core" is a main dependency of NodeJS-based versions of **Meta** app, like [Dogma Meta (Headless)](https://www.npmjs.com/package/@dogma-project/headless-meta) or a desktop Electron-based app.
+"Core" is a main dependency of NodeJS-based versions of **Dogma Meta** app, like a desktop [Electron-based app](https://github.com/Dogma-Project/dogma-meta-desktop-js) or [Dogma Meta (Headless)](https://www.npmjs.com/package/@dogma-project/headless-meta).

 ## You can use **Dogma Meta** platform to: